mulshankar/VehicleDetection_Sankar/ReadMe_Sankar.md

 - In terms of spatial feature, a 32x32 image was sufficient to capture the key features of a car
 - Various color spaces were explored that include HSV, HLS, LUV, YUV and YCrCb.
 In terms of classifier accuracy, HLS and YCrCb performed the best.
 It was interesting to note that LUV and YUV features caused some NaN values while extracting HOG features on some images.
 The final color space chosen for this project was YCrCb
 - HOG features were extracted from all 3 channels.
 It made the feature vector slightly longer but helped a lot in terms of classification accuracy.
+A Design of Experiments (DOE) was performed on the HOG parameters.
+The first parameter that was studied was the HOG orientations.
+Image below shows the effect of number of orientations for a car image.
+As evident from the image below, increasing orientations beyond 9 did not add any value.
+When the number of orientations was set at 9, the a clear pattern was noticed for car image.

+![alt text][image2]

+The next HOG parameter that was studied was the "pixel_per_cell".
+Image below shows the effect of this parameter on HOG features for car vs non-car images.
+At a value around 8, the hog image seemed to have a clear pattern surrounding the car.

+![alt text][image3]

+The "cell_per_block" parameter did not seem to have a major effect on the final hog image.

+![alt text][image4]

 The final parameter set chosen for the linear SVM was: